cotica/capstone/README.md

 - - -

-## Cleaning steps
+## Cleaning, data wrangling and data engineering steps

-Nulls were imputed.
+Nulls were imputed and 0's in the target addressed.
-Text was cleaned of strings including dates, using string methods.
+Text was cleaned of strings including punctuation and dates, using string methods and price data parsed out of dictionaries.
+Categorical data were encoded (dummified) for model input.

 - - -